ibm-cloud-docs/cephaas/curl.md

 # Using `cURL`
 {: #curl}

-You can get the most out working with the command line in most environments with {{site.data.keyword.cephaas_full}} and `cURL`.
+You can get the most out working with the command-line in most environments with {{site.data.keyword.cephaas_full}} and `cURL`.
 {: shortdesc}

 Here's a 'cheat sheet' of basic `curl` commands for the {{site.data.keyword.cephaas_full}} REST API.

-Using `curl` assumes a certain amount of familiarity with the command line and Object Storage, and have the necessary information from a [credential](/docs/cephaas?topic=cephaas-credentials-overview), the [endpoints reference](/docs/cephaas?topic=cephaas-endpoints), or the [console](/docs/cephaas?topic=cephaas-getting-started).
+Using `curl` assumes a certain amount of familiarity with the command-line and Object Storage, and have the necessary information from a [credential](/docs/cephaas?topic=cephaas-credentials-overview), the [endpoints reference](/docs/cephaas?topic=cephaas-endpoints), or the [console](/docs/cephaas?topic=cephaas-getting-started).
 If any terms or variables are unfamiliar, they can be found in the [glossary](/docs/overview?topic=overview-glossary).

 **Note**: Personally Identifiable Information (PII): When _naming_ buckets or objects, do not use any information that can identify any user (natural person) by name, location, or any other means.
 {: tip}